Simulation and Data Lab Remote Sensing

 Edoardo Pasetto

 Ph.D.
-Student at the University of Aachen and Forshungszentrum Jülich
+Student in Physics (University of Aachen and Forshungszentrum Jülich)

 Head of the lab